 Honors College Students who wish to make a difference, both locally and globally.
 These scholarships enable a student to take part in a service opportunity far from America’s shores.
 Past recipients have traveled to Ireland, Ghana, Peru, and Tanzania.

-The Rezendes have graciously created an opportunity for students to travel to Boulder, CO for the Conference on World Affairs.
+Beau Rezendes, a dedicated supporter of the Honors College has graciously created an opportunity for students to travel to Boulder, CO for the Jaipur Literature Festival.

-Students have the opportunity to take a June course at Tembusu College as part of the Honors College’s exchange with the college.
+Students typically have the opportunity to take a summer course at Tembusu College as part of the Honors College’s exchange with the college.
 Students will have part of their tuition covered and a travel stipend and should except the net cost of the trip to be $1,000-$1,500.
-The Honors College has three spaces for 2018.